D7Torres/epic-react-notes/testing-react-apps.md

 ```

 `act()` is needed when there is a state update that React was not expecting
-(e.g. get location promise resolves, and the calls the callback which updates
+(e.g. get location promise resolves, and then calls the callback which updates
 the state).
-Wrapping that promis resolve in act ensures that React will flush
+Wrapping that promise resolve in act ensures that React will flush
-all the state changes so we are not left on a pending state when proceed with
-the next assertions.
+all the state changes so we are not left on a pending state when doing the next assertions.

-Careful defining the mockImplementations out of tests, as there are automatic
+**Be careful defining the mockImplementations out of tests, as there are automatic
-cleanings happening before each test.
+cleanings happening before each test.**

 Another way to test async stuff, apart of the `deferred` util above, when
 mocking a hook, is to use something async inside like `useState` and asign the